Best Practices for Remote Student Engagement at All Levels

 Share this article

 Getting your students’ attention?
 Not always easy.
 Keeping their attention?
 A challenge.
 Retaining it in a remote setting?
 It can feel like a real struggle.
+Student engagement in online courses is essential, but it doesn’t always come easy.

 There are lots of positive aspects to distance learning .
 However, for some students (of any age), it can be more difficult to stay present and engaged in a digital learning experience.
 Educators can help keep their students’ attention, increase engagement, and improve retention of concepts through the following best practices.